The Infamous

-The Infamous (stylized as The Infamous...) is the second studio album by the American hip hop duo Mobb Deep.
-It was released on April 25, 1995, by RCA Records and Loud Records.
+The Infamous (stylized as The Infamous...) is the second studio album by the American hip hop duo Mobb Deep, released on April 25, 1995, by BMG, RCA Records and Loud Records.
 The album features guest appearances by Nas, Raekwon, Ghostface Killah, and Q-Tip.
 It was largely produced by group member Havoc, with Q-Tip also contributing production while serving as the mixing engineer.
 Most of the leftover songs from the album became bonus tracks for Mobb Deep's The Infamous Mobb Deep album (2014).

-Upon its release, The Infamous achieved notable commercial success, debuting at number 15 on the US Billboard 200 and number 3 on the Top R&B/Hip Hop Albums charts.
+Upon its release, The Infamous achieved notable commercial success, debuting at number 18 on the US Billboard 200 and number 3 on the Top R&B/Hip Hop Albums charts.
 On February 21, 2020, the album was certified Platinum by the Recording Industry Association of America (RIAA).
-The album produced four singles; "Shook Ones (Part II)", "Survival of the Fittest", "Temperature's Rising", "Give Up the Goods (Just Step)"; the first three singles achieved varying degrees of chart success, with "Shook Ones (Part II)" being the most successful.
+The album produced four singles; "Shook Ones, Part II", "Survival of the Fittest", "Temperature's Rising", "Give Up the Goods (Just Step)"; the first three singles achieved varying degrees of chart success, with "Shook Ones, Part II" being the most successful.

 The album's dark style, defined by its evocative melodies, rugged beats, and introspective lyrics concerning crime in New York's inner city neighborhoods, received special recognition and critical praise.
 Along with albums such as Enter the Wu-Tang (36 Chambers), Illmatic and Ready to Die, The Infamous is widely credited as a major contributor to the East Coast Renaissance.
 Furthermore, the album is credited with helping to redefine the sound of hardcore hip hop, using its production style, which incorporated eerie piano loops, distorted synthesizers, eighth-note hi-hats, and sparse filtered basslines.
 In 2020, the album was ranked 369th on Rolling Stone's updated list of the 500 Greatest Albums of All Time.